A Design-Based Perspective on Synthetic Control Methods: PROPERTIES

-We consider the bias of the SC estimators separately for the estimators without an intercept (the SC and USC estimators), and for the estimators with the intercept estimated through minimization of the objective function (\ref{gen_sc}) (the MSC and MUSC estimators). \begin{lemma} Suppose \autoref{ass_random_unit} (random assignment of units to treatment) holds.
-Then if one of the following two conditions holds:\\ $(i)$ the intercept is zero, $\momega_{i0t}=0$ for all $i,t$, \\ or $(ii)$ if the intercept is estimated through (\ref{gen_sc}),\\ then the conditional (on $\bv$) bias vanishes if the set of weights $\calm$ guarantees that
+We consider the bias of the GSC estimators separately for the estimators without an intercept (the SC and USC estimators), and for the estimators with the intercept (\ref{eq:gen_sc}) (the MSC and MUSC estimators). \begin{lemma} Suppose \autoref{ass_random_unit} (random assignment of units to treatment) holds.
+If one of the following two conditions holds:\\ $(i)$ the intercept is zero, $M_{i0t}=0$ for all $i,t$, \\ or $(ii)$ the intercept is not constrained and estimated through (\ref{eq:gen_sc}),\\ then the conditional (on $\bv$) bias vanishes if the set of weights $\calm$ imposes the condition that

 \end{lemma}